 During the building boom of the 1960s, North Sydney was aggressively promoted as the 'Twin City' to Sydney.
 Cheap rents encouraged smaller firms to lease office space in the commercial centre.
 Between 1968 and 1973, 138 million dollars worth of office and bank building was commenced in North Sydney, causing the State Planning Commission to move to limit further growth in 1973.
 These developments had attracted insurance, advertising, computing and banking businesses to North Sydney.

 Progress boomed again in the early 1980s.
-Companies were encouraged to build office towers in the formerly low-rise Victorian and Federation shopping centre, extending as far north as McLaren Street, and companies such as Phillips, Sabemo, NRMA, Transfield and Ampol were attracted.
+Companies were encouraged to build office towers in the formerly low-rise Victorian and Federation shopping centre, extending as far north as McLaren Street, and companies such as Philips, Sabemo, NRMA, Transfield and Ampol were attracted.

 Directly to the east of this burgeoning commercial district, the Warringah Expressway was built.
 Opening in 1968, construction involved the demolition of nearly 500 houses and shops.
 North Sydney was split in half and many long-time residents forced out of the area.
 The completion of the expressway coincided with intense development in the central business district.
 With this, North Sydney came to resemble a 'Twin-City' rather than a suburban locality with a local shopping centre.